LeulTew/advanced-computer-diagnosis/docs/user-guide.md

 swipl -s diag.pl -g main
 ```

 You will see a colorized menu with options for running diagnoses, teaching the system, viewing analytics, switching languages, and more.
-Navigate using the numeric options followed by a trailing period (e.g., `1.`).
+Navigate using plain numeric options (e.g., `1`).

 ## 2. Running a Diagnosis

 Choose **Start diagnosis (guided)** to enter the traditional yes/no workflow.

 1. Optionally describe the issue in free text.
 The system will pre-fill symptoms that match your description.
-2. Answer each symptom prompt with `yes.`, `no.`, or `unsure.` (note the trailing period!).
+2. Answer each symptom prompt with `yes.`, `no.`, or `unsure.` (these atoms still require the trailing period).
 3. If the system detects contradictory answers, it will offer to resolve them for you.
 4. Follow-up questions may appear through rule-based chaining (e.g., confirming dust accumulation after overheating is reported).
 5. Results show: